PrivacySafe/certmagicc/README.md

 We deliver **Magic Certificates** – documents and web pages stored on verified blockchain infrastructure.
 CertMagi.cc harnesses the power of IPFS, ENS, and the Tor Dark Web to ensure resistance to censorship, while still being **easy to update or remove** – something most blockchain solutions can't do.

+**NOTE:** This repository is a work in progress, and there are placeholder files in this repo.
+This code should **NOT** be used in production, and there is still a lot of work to be done for this concept to be implemented as described.

 ---

 ## 🔐 Core Features